orlandos-nl/MongoKitten/Performance.md

 From our local tests the following results have come up:

 - MongoKitten is 55% faster than the mongo-dart driver
-- MongoKitten is 6% faster than the Ruby MongoDB drive
+- MongoKitten is 6% faster than the Ruby MongoDB driver